dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 end
 ```

-A lot of this code is borrowed from the mix task `mix ecto.migrations`, but
+A lot of this code is borrowed from the Mix task `mix ecto.migrations`, but
 adapted to not require the `Mix` module.

 When you run `bin/my_app eval "MyApp.Release.migration_status()"`, this